Circuit Technology Center 22 Parkridge Road

 Outline

-The guides in this section cover the requirements for tinning components using robotic hot solder dip systems to replace the finish on various electronic components.
-The objective is to ensure that robotic hot solder dipping will not lead to increased failure of electronic components after being solder dipped, and ensure a quality process is performed each time.
+The guides in this section cover the requirements for tinning components using robotic hot-solder dip systems to replace finishes on various electronic components.
+The objective is to ensure that robotic hot-solder dipping does not increase the failure rate of electronic components after solder dipping and that a quality process is performed each time.

 There are three primary reasons to solder dip electronic components: leads, pads, and terminations.

 Solder tinning for tin-whisker mitigation differs from solder dip for solderability.
 For tin whisker mitigation, the termination must be coated over its entire length up to the package surface.
-During solder dip, the piece part experiences temperature differences that are more significant than those present during typical board-level assembly.
-In addition, the fluxes used during the dipping process can become trapped in minor delamination, like that commonly found in plastic piece parts, leading to reliability issues.
+During solder dip, the piece part experiences temperature differences that are greater than those encountered during typical board-level assembly.
+In addition, fluxes used during the dipping process can become trapped in minor delaminations, such as those commonly found in plastic piece parts, leading to reliability issues.
 The solder dip process must be qualified and carefully controlled to avoid these concerns.
 Typically, tin whisker mitigation replaces a pure tin finish with a solder alloy containing various percentages of lead.
-Replacement finishes using alloys that do not contain lead should be evaluated for tin whisker mitigation before implementation.
+Replacement finishes using lead-free alloys should be evaluated for tin whisker mitigation before implementation.

-Solder tinning for lead, pad, and termination restoration is required when the solder finish does not meet requirements due to long-term storage or environmental exposure.
+Solder tinning for lead, pads, and terminations is required when the solder finish does not meet requirements due to long-term storage or environmental exposure.

-Solder tinning for lead, pad, and termination after component reclamation is designed to meet requirements so the components can be reused, including through the use of automated assembly equipment.
+Solder tinning for lead, pad, and termination after component reclamation is designed to meet requirements so components can be reused, including through automated assembly equipment.
 In addition, during component reclamation and salvage, leads, pads, and terminations may become distorted and misaligned.
 Realignment to meet specifications may be required.

-Due to the need to completely control the rates of immersion and emersion of the component terminations and the dwell times in and between each process step, robotic hot solder dip is recommended for electronic component tinning.
-Semi-automatic or purely manual solder dipping processes may not be capable of completely controlling the rates of immersion and emersion of the component terminations and only provide approximate dwell dipping times in the solder bath.
-Greater variation in the process may cause a higher chance of damage, including latent reliability problems.
+Due to the need to fully control the immersion and emersion rates of component terminations and the dwell times in and between each process step, robotic hot-solder dip is recommended for electronic component tinning.
+Semi-automatic or purely manual solder-dipping processes may not fully control the immersion and emersion rates of component terminations and can only provide approximate dwell times in the solder bath.
+Greater variation in the process may increase the risk of damage, including latent reliability issues.

-Manual dipping required for full finish replacement differs from manual dipping currently practiced for meeting solderability requirements because of the increased need for 100% coverage of the component body to prevent whisker growth.
+Manual dipping for full-finish replacement differs from current practice to meet solderability requirements due to the greater need for 100% coverage of the component body to prevent whisker growth.
 Certain electronic component package styles may not lend themselves to robotic hot solder dipping and may require alternative processing.

 Note: For detailed information, refer to GEIA-STD-0006 Requirements for Using Robotic Hot Solder Dip to Replace the Finish on Electronic Piece Parts.